GhostRider616/GhostRider616/README.md

 - 👋 Hi, I’m @GhostRider616
-- 👀 I’m interested in Rainbow six siege
+- 👀 I’m interested in Rainbow six siege and more games
-- 🌱 I’m currently learning A lot of things
+- 🌱 I’m currently learning...
+A lot of things
 - 📫 How to reach me... find it out! hahahah
 - 💲  my profession: online sales of healthy food and comics; network and hardware technician
 - From Brazil